 All websites are different and have different requirements.
 My advice is to do some research and see what works out best for your needs.
 You always need to consider, long-term cost, performance, and customer service.

 I use many different hosting providers day to day but one of my favourites of late is Siteground.

 – Solid uptime for servers

 – Automatic updates for WordPress builds

-For my clients that insist on taking on the server side of their website, I like to recommend Flywheel.
-Flywheel makes spinning up new WordPress sites simple and includes easy options to add SSL certificates and switch on incredibly powerful caching tools.
+For my non-technical clients that insist on taking on the server-side aspects of their website, I like to recommend Flywheel and WPEngine.
+Both hosting providers make spinning up new WordPress sites simple and include easy options to add SSL certificates and switch on incredibly powerful caching tools.
 They do lack some more advanced server management tools but for less technical users, this is not an issue.

-For people with a bit more technical experience Cloudways can be a really good option, it allows you to spin up highly scalable virtual instances for you websites.
-It uses services from AWS and Digital Ocean but pulls them in to a simple unified dashboard with some great preset server instances.
+For people with a bit more technical experience, Cloudways can be a really good option, it allows you to spin up highly scalable virtual instances for your websites.
+It uses services from AWS and Digital Ocean but pulls them into a simple unified dashboard with some great preset server instances.
 This is going to give you the fastest and most flexible server speeds and they come at a really good price.

-Please note: The links above are affiliate links, you don’t pay a penny extra for the services, but I recieve a small commision, these help me to write more articles like this.
+Please note: The links above are affiliate links, you don’t pay a penny extra for the services, but I receive a small commission, these help me to write more articles like this.